-Avoid Clutter in Your Garden
+Avoid Garden Clutter

 Feng shui gardens must be free of clutter so the chi has an unobstructed path throughout.
 A garden should have order, with everything having a specific purpose and place.
 Each tree, plant and object is there to balance the five feng shui elements.
 Remove fallen tree branches, dried leaves or decaying plants right away as their presence disrupts the flow of chi and lowers the energy level of the area.

 Examples of Feng Shui Garden Design